- Free Standard Delivery Over £45

 Medication features

-Naproxen is a versatile pain reliever that reduces pain, swelling, and inflammation.
-It's effective for headaches, arthritis, menstrual cramps, sprains-strains, and more.
-Providing long-lasting relief for up to 12 hours, its use varies: a few days for short-term pain or longer for chronic conditions, as advised by a doctor.
+Naproxen tablets are versatile prescription painkillers that reduce pain, swelling, and inflammation.
+It's effective for headaches, arthritis, menstrual cramps, sprains, and more.
+Providing long-lasting relief for up to 12 hours, Naproxen for pain relief is common.
+This drug is used for a few days for short-term pain or longer for chronic conditions, as advised by a doctor.

-- Relief from Gout, Period pain, Muscle/joint pain
+- Relief from gout, period pain, and muscle/joint pain

 Overview